 Getting traditional tobacco can be a bit harder to manage than the other ingredients.
 Light pipe tobacco or cigar tobacco is a good choice, but I wouldn’t use anything too expensive as the intention is for the added flavors to be forward in the mix.

 There are lots of places online that you can order whole leaves or you can get a bag of pipe tobacco or some light cigars to chop up and experiment with.
 The best option though is tombac, which is just dried tobacco pressed into a brick.
 It’s another form of Middle Eastern shisha tobacco but with no flavoring or molasses and it has a very light flavor profile to begin with.
 I will be using some scrap leaves that were packed inside a box of cigars.

-You then need to soak the dried tobacco to re-hydrate it, make if pliable and remove some of the nicotine.
+It is now time to soak the dried tobacco to re-hydrate it, make it pliable and remove a little bit of the nicotine.
 The longer you soak it the less flavor it will add to the final product and the more nicotine will be taken out.

 Change the water every 30 minutes or so until you feel you’ve reached your desired level of washing.
 Modern style tobaccos like Starbuzz or Social Smoke wash and boil their tobacco until the water runs clear and no flavor is left behind.
 You too can strip the leaves of all character and flavor if you want to make sure your mango tobacco doesn’t smack of maduro.

 2. Strip out the Stems and Chop the Leaves